Shane Robinson (baseball): Post-playing career

 On January 19, 2022, Robinson was hired by the San Diego Padres organization to serve as the bench coach for the San Antonio Missions, San Diego's Double-A affiliate.

+On February 6, 2026, the San Francisco Giants hired Robinson as their first base coach.

 Personal life

 Robinson and his wife, Jessica, have two daughters, Tinley and Harper.
 Robinson is a Christian.